GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-api-announcement/index.md

 ## Feedback

-We want to hear about your experiences with the SMS Receiver API.
+We want to hear about your experiences with the Web OTP API.
 Please sign up for the [Origin Trial](https://developers.chrome.com/origintrials/#/view_trial/607985949695016961) now!